acondura/yopvpn/README.md

 So, I built my own custom VPN with WireGuard.
 Later that evening, I was able to watch the movie using a custom VPN installation and paying less then 2 cents for it (litteraly, $0.018 with Hetzner.de VPS provider).

 What follows is a quick guide about the script I eventually ended up using, instead of the manual steps.
-The potential is actually huge (not just for streaming), you check an extensive use case list at the end.
+The potential is actually huge (not just for streaming), you check out an extensive use case list at the end.

 # Usage